microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/appmetrics.md

 * **Other Requests:** This graph indicates the Socket.IO and other requests that the application processes.

 ## Clicking the **Run load** button
 Click the **Run load** button to run load your microservice.
-This button pings endpoints by using a configurable JMeter script.
+This button pings endpoints by using the Microclimate load runner service.

 ## Viewing metrics information in the **Summary** tab
 View a summary of the information from the performance metrics graphs that you saw in the **Dashboard** tab.